AmazingAmpharos/OoT-Randomizer/README.md

 ## Open Forest

 Mido does not need to see a sword and shield to reach the Deku Tree and the Kokiri boy blocking the exit to the forest is gone.
+If this flag is not set, it is guaranteed that the Deku Tree can be completed without leaving the forest.

 ## Open Door of Time